Ishan5hrestha/Space-Invader-Engine/README.md

 Simple game engine customised for **Retro Scroller Shooter** type of game.
 It can easily be customised for other type of game.
 Initially made for running in DOS-Box within limited RAM of 64KB.
 # Files
-.txt files are the sprites of in game objects like ship, bullet, asteroids, backgrounds, etc. These files are created by PDRAWB2.cpp.
+Text files(.txt) are the sprites of in game objects like ship, bullet, asteroids, backgrounds, etc. These files are created by PDRAWB2.cpp.
 Following are the descriptions of the code files.
 ## PDRAWB2.cpp
 This is sprite drawing program that eases the process of drawing line between pixels and filling colors.
 The sprites can have maximum of 5 frames of different images like in a gif type file.
 Instructions for use: